xyxyLiu/SwipeRefreshLayout/README.md

 ### Usage

 #### Prelimenary:
 You can import reginald.swiperefresh.view directly to your project.
 Note that android.support.v4 jar is required.
-     Add \res\layout\default_swiperefresh_head_layout.xml and \res\values\strings.xml to your corresponding folders if you use      the internal default refresh head layout reginald.swiperefresh.view.DefaultCustomHeadViewLayout.
+Add \res\layout\default_swiperefresh_head_layout.xml and \res\values\strings.xml to
+your corresponding folders if you use the internal default refresh head layout              reginald.swiperefresh.view.DefaultCustomHeadViewLayout.
 You can also implement        your own custom refresh head by implementing CustomSwipeRefreshHeadview.CustomSwipeRefreshHeadLayout interface.

-     <br>AAR format package will be released later...
+     AAR format package will be released later...

-#### Create CustomSwipeRefreshLayout:
+#### Create CustomSwipeRefreshLayout
 ``` java
         // STEP 1: instantiate one SwipeRefreshLayout.
         mSwipeRefreshLayout = new CustomSwipeRefreshLayout(context);